-The investigation into Sunrise Health Therapeutic Massage began after Officer Nick Aranzullo found an advertisement for a massage parlor off Exit 11 on I-95 while scouring Backpage.com, a classified website known for offering illicit services, for any Darien ties.
+The police probe into Sunrise Health Therapeutic Massage began after Officer Nick Aranzullo found an advertisement for a massage parlor off Exit 11 on I-95 while scouring Backpage.com, a classified website known for offering illicit services, for any Darien ties.
 The ads featured Asian women in “various stages of undress,” the arrest warrant stated, and had a Darien telephone number.

 The ad text was also replete with a code phrase for sexual activity, “ST” and “soft touch,” police said.
 Officers began staking out the place at night, but noticed most activity happened during the day.
 A neon “open” sign stayed lit all night, police said, and officers saw at least four different women enter the massage parlor at different times.